Aliases for EPHA1 Gene

 GeneCards Summary for EPHA1 Gene

 EPHA1 (EPH Receptor A1) is a Protein Coding gene.
 Diseases associated with EPHA1 include Placenta Praevia and Craniofrontonasal Dysplasia.
-Among its related pathways are Development Slit-Robo signaling and p70S6K Signaling.
+Among its related pathways are Activation of cAMP-Dependent PKA and EPHA forward signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is EPHA2.

 UniProtKB/Swiss-Prot for EPHA1 Gene